 - Read the instruction manual.
 It seems boring, but it’s important to gather some facts about your new machine.
 Check out what settings your bread maker has.
 Learn how to wash the pan.
 (With Zojirushi bread machines for example, you do NOT immerse the pan in water.
 Instead you carefully wash the inside while keeping the outside of the pan dry.)
 See what order the bread machine ingredients should be added to the pan.

 - Try the recipes that come with the manual and follow the recipes.
-The manual that came with your machine is going to have the best recipes for your machine.
 You know the saying you have to learn to walk before you run?
 It’s true with your bread machine too.
-At first you’ll need to follow the recipes and not get creative with yeast, flour or adding things into the recipe.
+At first you’ll need to follow the recipes exactly.
+Resist the urge to get creative with yeast, flour or to make substitutions to the recipe.
 (People can go a little wild when they first get a bread machine.)
 However during this phase I do urge you to try different recipes so you can see how different types of bread turn out and you can see what you like.

 - If you have problems look at the troubleshooting section of your manual.
-If your manual doesn’t have a section like that then these pages may help.
+Don’t get discouraged if things don’t work out quite right.
+Your bread machine manual should have a list of common problems and how to handle them.
+If your manual doesn’t have a section like that or it doesn’t help, I’ve got a bunch of articles on troubleshooting.

 - Afraid that you’ll eat too much bread or that the bread won’t keep?
 These are two of the biggest fears of bread makers.
 Not to worry.
 You’ll soon grow used to the presence of yummy bread in the house.
 Also, bread freezes really well.
 You can read more about these issues here.